lhotanok/MeaLinker/data/solr/README.md

 docker exec -it solr-mealinker solr create_core -c ingredients
 ```

-Once the commands finish successfully, we should have a Solr instance with 2 cores (recipes and ingredients) running on `localhost:8983`.
-When the Solr container is stopped (e.g. after device restart), we can run it again with command:
+Once all of the above commands finish successfully, we should have a Solr instance with 2 cores (recipes and ingredients) running on `localhost:8983`.
+When the Solr container has stopped (e.g. after device restart), we can run it again using command:

 ```bash
 docker start solr-mealinker